 Once inside, put the motorcycle in gear so it doesn’t roll off.
 Now to employ those tow straps.
 It’s recommended you use at least four straps, and try to strap the motorcycle down from its four corners if you can.
 Seen from above, the motorcycle should be at the centre of an ‘X’ of tow straps.
 This way, there is no ‘weak’ direction for the motorcycle to be dislodged in.

-Now the bike is strapped down, place either a tarp or piece of cardboard underneath to catch drips and leaks, in case they should occur.
-Even after draining all fluids, there’s likely to be some residue, so it’s better plan ahead to avoid fumy stains on the van floor.
+Now the bike is strapped down, place either a tarp or a piece of cardboard underneath to catch drips and leaks, in case they should occur.
+Even after draining all fluids, there’s likely to be some residue, so it’s better to plan ahead to avoid fumy stains on the van floor.

 How Do You Transport a Motorcycle in a Van?